Edited by: Keri Stooksbury

 Ever since flying Qatar Airways’ phenomenal Qsuites earlier this year, the next product high on my list was the highly regarded Apex Suites as seen on Oman Air, Korean Air, and Japan Airlines.
 I was eager to see if it lived up to the hype.

-Although I booked my Oman Air flight as a paid ticket, it’s possible to redeem points and miles towards Oman Air flights.
+Although I booked my Oman Air flight as a paid ticket, it’s possible to redeem points and miles towards Oman Air business class flights.

 The best way to do this is by using Etihad Guest miles.
-These can be transferred in from American Express Membership Rewards, Capital One, Citi ThankYou, and Marriott Bonvoy at varying rates, so it’s pretty easy to build up a solid Etihad Guest balance.
+Etihad is an Amex transfer partner, Capital One transfer partner, Citi ThankYou transfer partner, and Marriott Bonvoy transfer partner at varying rates, so it’s pretty easy to build up a solid Etihad Guest balance.

 The price of a ticket on this route — Muscat to Bangkok — costs a reasonable 34k points in business class.
 You can view the full Etihad Guest award chart for Oman Air on the Etihad Guest website (PDF).